 - Ensure all vehicles are using a good strength antifreeze in both the radiator and windscreen wash to protect them.

-- Provide your drivers with winter emergency packs to ensure they have the correct provisions within their vehicles in case of emergency.
+- Consider winter emergency packs to ensure drivers have the correct provisions in case of emergency.

 - Make sure your fleet insurance details are all up to date and that you have sufficient cover for all eventualities.